airladon/FigureOne/docs/tutorials/text/text.md

 `text.lines` uses the special character `'|'` to surround parts of a phrase that needs to me modified with custom formating.
 The modifier definitions are then provided later in the interface.

+The same example above can be done with `text.lines`:

 ```javascript
 diagram.addElement(
   {